VinAIResearch/JointIDSF/README.md

                   --intent_loss_coef 0.6 \
                   --learning_rate 3e-5
 ```
-- Our model can also be applied to other dataset.
-Please prepare your data with the same format as in the ```data/``` directory
+- Our model can also be applied to other datasets.
+Please prepare your data with the same format as in the ```data/``` directory.

 ## Inference
 To tag a new text file: